matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Cross-Site Scripting (XSS) Attacks**

-- Allows malicious users to run JS code on other user's browsers
+- Allows malicious users to run JS code on other user's browsers.
-- This bad JS code can be used to steal credentials, make requests, etc
+- This bad JS code can be used to steal credentials, make requests, etc.
-- **Angular has you covered** - it will automatically escape HTML
+- **Angular has you covered** - it will automatically escape HTML.

 ```js
 <img src="" onerror="